 In addition to their various child/baby busts, nursery rhyme and fairytale characters, the Cybis studio produced many sculptures within their general category called “Children to Cherish.”
-They are all non-limited editions.
+They were all non-limited editions.
 The first three such pieces, all from the 1960s, predated the category concept which was introduced the following decade.
 Sculptures are shown in chronological order by retail release year.

 Springtime, made from 1963 to 1969, is 5” high and sold for $35-$45 during that period.
 Two very slightly different colorations appear to exist.
 The first example (with the darker hair) is the most common although the flower’s color and decoration could vary; I’ve seen them variously as yellow, all-white, white with dark spot on each petal.
 It may be that the white with blue edge could be the earliest version.
 However, Springtime’s hair ribbon is always blue.